tigerfarm/arduino/Altair101/asm/pGalaxy101a/README.md

 2            x!x>1<       CONDITION GREEN
 ````

-If warp into a base(DOCKED), by coincidence,
+If warp into a base(DOCKED x!x>1<), by coincidence,
-+ Resources are not update for the ship, x!x>1<
++ Resources are not automatically updated for the ship.
-+ Should update the ship.
++ Need move away and back again for to update the resources.
+Should update automatically.

 Check, if no alien ships in the sector, don't say: The "alien" retaliates.
 + There is sample code for Laser cannons, search for, "Any alien ships?"